The Surfer Release Date, Storyline, and Everything You Need to Know

 The Surfer is a tightly knit story about territorial conflict, outsider status, and what it means to be a man willing to kill for the love of glory in front of his son.
 After years in America, Cage’s character returns to Australia with his teenage son in an attempt to reconnect with his origins by visiting the lusciously sunny beach town of his youth.

 His plans to bond with his son over surfing fall apart fast after the two run afoul of a pack of territorial local surfers, led by Scally (Julian McMahon).
-These self-anointed enforcers of the beach don’t live here, don’t surf here, they preach.
+These self-anointed enforcers of the beach don’t live here, don’t surf here; they preach.
 Cage’s attempts to take his son surfing meet with aggressive intimidation tactics and public humiliation.

 Where To Watch The Surfer

-The Surfer will likely also be in theaters but will follow with a PVOD (premium video-on-demand) release to various VOD services about 45 days after the theatrical date.
-While individual streaming platform deals have yet to be announced, trades speculate the movie will land on a primary streaming service’s service soon — either Stan (with Australian distribution rights) or another with North American distribution rights.
+While individual streaming platform deals have yet to be announced, trades speculate that the movie will soon land on a primary streaming service — either Stan (with Australian distribution rights) or another with North American distribution rights.

 Foreign title and date distribution schedules vary depending on region (Stan, one Australian distributor partnered with the film through its CinemaPlus theatrical distribution arm, is likely to be issuing the title there sooner than later).
-Advance tickets for theatrical showings will be offered about three weeks ahead of the May 2 release date via major theater chains and online ticket services.

 The Surfer: Cage Surf the Wave of Critical Acclaim